 Plazuela Machado, Constitucion # 511 (Between La Tramoya and Beach Burger)

 Accepts VISA, openTuesday – Sundays, 5 p.m.-11, 136 0866

 Sex in the City meets the Golden Zone

 (Updated November 2013: The owners have added new food, new drinks and music.
-The music is every Thursday (Wingin’ It, Rob Lamonica and Lori Davidson) and Saturday Frijoles Malo, swing jazz, “adult jazz for the young at heart”) at 6:30.This is probably one of the most sophisticated places to have a drink or a coffee.)
+The music is every Thursday (Wingin’ It, Rob Lamonica and Lori Davidson) and Tuesdays Frijoles Malo, swing jazz, “adult jazz for the young at heart”) at 6:30.This is probably one of the most sophisticated places to have a drink or a coffee.)

 The elegant Social Café Lounge – Sex and the City meets the Golden Zone – is Mazatlan’s newest premier café and cocktail spot.
 Managers Jennifer Woodman and Michael Hall, took over the Badlands Coffee Company space and dressed it up in coffee colour browns, trendy turquoise, added comfortable chairs and created a sexy mezzanine lounge.
 There’s also a large outdoor patio for people watching.
 Instead of investing in a chef and a kitchen, they have invested in delicious “finger food” – quick, tasty and easy to prepare.
 Imagine meeting your friends in a tranquil air conditioned atmosphere, and while sipping a coffee, a martini, or a beer – or don’t dine at all; it is a coffee house and a bar, no food purchases are expected.